 Nature ranked UC San Diego 2nd in the U.S. and 3rd worldwide among academic institutions in earth and environmental research based on total contribution to studies published in major science journals in 2016.

-UC San Diego ranked 3rd among public research institutions in the U.S. by Nature Index for “high-quality science,” based on research publications in highly selective science journals in 2018.
+UC San Diego ranked 4th among public research institutions in the U.S. by Nature Index for “high-quality science,” based on research publications in highly selective science journals in 2019.
+Read more.

 Scripps Institution of Oceanography operates three research vessels and an innovative Floating Instrument Platform (FLIP).
 In 2016, the Navy-owned R/V Sally Ride became the newest addition to the Scripps Fleet.